OFN Home

 As a result of ongoing technical assistance and a second microloan of $50,000 from Lendreams, Criolite has achieved double-digit growth in sales and expanded to another location in Caguas, Puerto Rico, where Rosa started manufacturing her own branded seasoning.
 She also added a third location in the municipality of Ponce.
 Criolite’s sales have increased from $150,000 to more than $1 million per year, and the business has created 30 jobs.

-Tags: Entrepreneur of Color, Healthy Foods, Small Business, Urban, Women-owned Small Business
+Tags: Entrepreneur of Color, Healthy Foods, Latino Community, Small Business, Urban, Women-Owned Business

 Share post to Facebook